ofamosomario/simple-rails-api-with-relationship-and-token/README.md

 A simple API showing a simple relationship and post system with token authorization.

+### How to install:
+  - First of all, go to project folder and then run: bundle install
+  - After this, use: rake db:create, db:migrate, db:seed
+  - And finally: rails s to start the server.

 ### End points:

   - POST: auth/sign_up : Sing up a new user.